— W. Clement Stone

-The product was released in the United States in September 1996.
-Nintendo Co., Ltd., of Kyoto, Japan estimated that by mid-1999 over 19.78 million Nintendo 64 units and 88.66 million games had been sold.
+The console launched in the U.S. in September 1996.
+By mid-1999, Nintendo Co., Ltd. of Kyoto, Japan had sold over 19.78 million Nintendo 64 units and 88.66 million games worldwide.

 “Along with success,” said Euripides in Hippolytos, “comes a reputation for wisdom.”